Ziang-Lu/Flask-Blog/Deployment Options.md

   export AWS_VPC_ID=...
   ```

-* Use `docker-machine` to create an AWS EC2 instance, and install Docker Engine on it
+* Use `docker-machine` to create an AWS EC2 instance, with Docker Engine installed on it

   ```bash
   $ docker-machine create --driver amazonec2 --amazonec2-region ap-northeast-2 --amazonec2-open-port 80 "flask-blog-machine"